Good People (film): Plot

 The Wrights schedule a money drop with Witkowski, and then meet with Detective Halden and Khan separately to devise a plan.
 During the drop, Witkowski realises Halden is a cop, and Marshall shoots Halden.
 The Wrights run off with the money and Khan tells them they are on their own, as he believes he has been played.
 Halden is shown recovering in the hospital, as he was wearing a bulletproof vest.

-Witkowski and his men take Anna's friend, Sarah (Anna Friel), and her baby, Julian, hostage.
+Witkowski and his men take Anna's friend, Sarah, and her baby, Julian, hostage.
 The Wrights agree to meet Witkowski at the house the Wrights were renovating, where they've been hiding.
 The Wrights inform Halden of the plan and rig the house in preparation for their meeting.
 Witkowski falls through the floor, and Tom puts nails through Marshall's feet.
 Khan and his men arrive at the house, to the surprise of everyone.
 Halden arrives at the house and kills one of Khan's men with his car as Sarah and her baby escape, but Halden is knocked unconscious.
 A game of cat and mouse ensues throughout the house between Khan and his men, Witkowski and Marshall, and the Wrights.
 Khan's other man is killed by Tom, and Khan kills Witkowski.
 Tom fights with Khan, who is about to kill Tom when a shot from Marshall, directed at them both, kills Khan.
 Anna is nearly choked to death by Marshall until a revived Halden enters the house and shoots Marshall dead.
 The movie ends with the house burning to the ground, the Wrights moving out of their apartment, and Anna telling Tom that she is pregnant.